See what you think

-In civic life, she has been a Director/Trustee of Sarah Lawrence College, St. John's School, Texas Children's Hospital, The Alley Theater, The Federal Reserve Bank of Dallas Small Business Council, The Harry Ransom Center, Texas Philosophical Society, Texas Commission on the Arts, Texas Committee for the Humanities, The Joseph Campbell Foundation, Harvard Kennedy School Women's Leadership Board, and a fellow of American Leadership Forum and The Center for Houston's future.
-She graduated from Sarah Lawrence college and has two Master's degrees in Communication and Education.
+In civic life she has served as trustee or director of Sarah Lawrence College, the Alley Theatre, Texas Children’s Hospital, St. John’s School, the Harry Ransom Center, Federal Reserve Board of Dallas Small Business Committee, Texas Commission on the Arts, Humanities Texas, the Joseph Campbell Foundation, and Harvard Kennedy School Women’s Leadership Board.
+She was elected to the American Leadership Forum, the Center for Houston’s Future, and the Philosophical Society of Texas.
+She graduated Sarah Lawrence College and has two Master of Art degrees, in Education and Communication.

 Her years of film-making stimulated her interest in how what we see shapes what we think.
 We are accustomed to history being told as a story of kings and wars.
 It can also be seen by looking at the shape of shelters, social systems, and sacred sites.